-ABN stands for Australian Business Number.
-Through the 11-digit ABN, the government and community can identify your business from the others since it works like your business ID.
-According to the Australian Taxation Office (ATO), having an ABN is crucial for all companies in the country.
+An ABN (Australian Business Number) is an 11-digit number that the government and community uses to identify your business from others.
+According to the ATO (Australian Taxation Office), having an ABN is crucial for all companies in the country.
 This way, they can interact with all government levels with ease.

 What is the ABN and Who Needs It?